mongodb/docs/content/backup-with-filesystem-snapshots.md

 * Creates a new logical volume named ``mdb-new``, in the ``/dev/vg0`` volume group.
 The path to the new device will be ``/dev/vg0/mdb-new``.

   Warning: This volume will have a maximum size of 1 gigabyte.
-The original file system must have had a total size of 1 gigabyte or smaller, or else the restoration will fail.Change ``1G`` to your desired volume size.
+The original file system must have had a total size of 1 gigabyte or smaller, or else the restoration will fail.
+Change ``1G`` to your desired volume size.

 * Uncompresses and unarchives the ``mdb-snap01.gz`` into the ``mdb-new`` disk image.